Can I Buy A House Without My Spouse? Your Mortgage Questions Answered

-The short answer is “yes,” it is possible for a married couple to apply for a mortgage under only one of their names.
-If you’re planning to get a mortgage without your spouse, or if you’re just wondering why someone would do this, we’ve got a few answers.
+The short answer is yes.
+A married couple can apply for a mortgage under only one name.
+If you’re planning to get a mortgage without your spouse or wondering why a couple would consider this approach, we’ve got answers.

 Why Would A Married Couple Buy A House Under Only One Name?